Secession of Panama from Colombia: Reactions

 Panama's independence caused Chilean authorities alarm concerning the growing influence of the United States.
 This made Chile put great efforts to deny a United States purchase of the Galápagos Islands or the establishment of a United States Guantanamo-like naval base there.
 Chilean diplomacy was backed by Germany and Britain on this issue.

+There was concern in both Argentina and Brazil about the precedent set by Panamanian secession, as they worried that they would have their own breakaway territories.
+Colombia's neighbors were among the first to recognize Panama, seeing it as a way to weaken Colombia.

 President Roosevelt famously stated, "I took the Isthmus, started the canal and then left Congress not to debate the canal, but to debate me."
 Several parties in the United States called this an act of war on Colombia: The New York Times described the support given by the United States to Bunau-Varilla as an "act of sordid conquest".
 The New York Evening Post called it a "vulgar and mercenary venture".
 The US maneuvers are often cited as the classic example of US gunboat diplomacy in Latin America, and the best illustration of what Roosevelt meant by the old African adage, "Speak softly and carry a big stick [and] you will go far."

-In 1921, Colombia and the United States entered into the Thomson–Urrutia Treaty, in which the United States agreed to pay Colombia $25 million: $5 million upon ratification, and four $5 million annual payments, and grant Colombia special privileges in the Canal Zone.
+In 1921, Colombia and the United States entered into the Thomson–Urrutia Treaty, in which the United States agreed to pay Colombia million : $5 million upon ratification, and four $5 million annual payments, and grant Colombia special privileges in the Canal Zone.
 In return, Colombia recognized Panama as an independent nation.